aparna-kiran/analyst_projects/README.md

   <li> Calculating Running Averages </li>
   <li> Time Series Analysis </li>
  </ul>
-<p> It is not complete yet.
-I am strengthening and improving my knowledge in SQL and will be updating it here. </p>
+<p> It is not complete yet; however, I am strengthening and improving my knowledge in SQL and will be updating it here. </p>